mza79/rtd-tutorial/docs/source/usage/index.rst

 Literal blocks
 ^^^^^^^^^^^^^^
-this is how you write a block of texts.
+this is how you write a block of text:

 .. code-block:: RST
    .. code-block::
    This is a block of text